Projects

 Alzheimer's Biomarkers Consortium - Down Syndrome (ABC-DS)

 This is a comprehensive multidisciplinary longitudinal assessment of biomarkers that may predict cognitive decline in 550 people with Down syndrome.
 Studies are focused on clinical, neuropsychological, MRI imaging, CSF, PET imaging, proteomics and metabolomics.
-The ABC-DS study has been renewed until 2025 (Handen, Mapstone, Christian and Head – PIs).
+Our lab is focused on examining the brain tissue from individuals who give the gift of brain donation.

 International Brain Bank for Down Syndrome-Related Alzheimer Disease

-The purpose of this project is to determine the neurobiological mechanisms underlying the onset of Alzheimer disease in people with Down syndrome, and to develop a strong collaborate network between six different research groups.
+The purpose of this project is to determine the neurobiological mechanisms underlying the onset of Alzheimer disease in people with Down syndrome, and to develop a strong collaborate network that includes national and international contributors.

 Alzheimer Disease Research Center